 Chris Blattman is a professor in the Harris School of Public Policy at the University of Chicago.
 His blog primarily covers research and field studies in the area of economic poverty.
 He seeks to find answers for questions such as why are people and societies poor, violent, and oppressive, as well as how such societies can be lead out of poverty.
 Blattman also posts links to diverse and interesting content on the web.

 THE DANGEROUS ECONOMIST

-Cyril Morong, who teaches economics at San Antonio College, is the Dangerous Economist.
-Cyril picks up on some very interesting articles in the news with his own comments.
-This blog is very easy to read and great for people wanting to see how economic principles appear in everyday news.
+Cyril Morong, who teaches economics at San Antonio College, is the founder of the Dangerous Economist.
+Cyril takes current news stories and uses them to illustrate economic principles in action.
+This blog is easy to read and understand, making it a great choice for beginners and students, as well as anyone wanting to see how economic principles relate to and affect everyday issues and situations.

 ED DOLAN’S ECON BLOG

 Ed Dolan started his blog to promote economic literacy.
 At first, he expected his readers to primarily be economics teachers, but he soon discovered his blog attracted a much wider audience of readers who simply wanted to learn more about the economic world around them.
 If you are looking for a blog which gives an overview of economic principles in a way that is both easy to understand and apply, this blog is a great choice.

 Women in Economics at Berkeley is a blog dedicated to helping women enter into economics study, complete a Ph.D. program, and move into full professorship positions.
 The blog provides academic opportunities and a supportive community for women working toward a Ph.D. in the field of Economics.